 Support is an important community action shutterstock/Daisy Daisy

 Communities are usually built around common interests, but that doesn’t mean they’re homogeneous.
 We can still find people within them who have different views, experiences, or beliefs, and learning from them can help us reach insights that we may not have reached on our own.

-Developing community bonds with others who have different views may be challenging, but it’s also an opportunity to practice acceptance.
+Developing community bonds with others who have different views may be challenging, but it’s also an opportunity to practise acceptance.
 I had a personal breakthrough when I read this article and understood that acceptance doesn’t necessarily imply agreement.

 “One of the main reasons behind the importance of community is that it can help fight feelings of hopelessness and give us the certainty that we are safe.”

 This valuable lesson can bring peace and relief.
 And there’s another side to acceptance: self-acceptance.
 Community belonging helps us accept that sometimes we’re strong and sometimes we’re vulnerable and that we need the support of others to avoid unnecessary emotional struggles and pain.

 The importance of community goes beyond the personal sphere and extends to professional development.
 Since the pandemic begun we’ve seen a stronger focus on supporting local businesses, so this is a good place to start networking and building strong relationships.
 You never know where that could take your business idea or professional life.